Peripheral Artery Disease (PAD)

 About Atherosclerosis and Peripheral Artery Disease

 Atherosclerosis is a narrowing or blockage of your arteries -- vessels that bring blood to your major organ systems and your limbs.
 This narrowing is caused by a buildup of fat, cholesterol, calcium, and other substances on the inner walls of your blood vessels, which prevents your blood from flowing normally.
 Often, atherosclerosis has no symptoms.
-It can lead to heart attack, stroke, and amputation.
+However, it can lead to heart attack, stroke, and amputation.

 Our Locations